How Much Weight Can a Ceiling Joist Hold? Comprehensive Guide

 What should I do if I suspect my ceiling joists are damaged?

-Yes, if you notice any signs of damage, such as cracks or sagging, you should consult a structural engineer immediately for a professional assessment.
+If you see signs of damage, like cracks or sagging, consulting a structural engineer for a professional assessment is important.